kristofg/rifec/README.txt

 * Hooks for running custom scripts on successful upload.
 Would probably solve the previous problem as well, but has pretty much the same problems, too.

-* Change the usage of HTTP::Daemon::get_request() so that the Upload operation is sent to our code before the entire HTTP operation is
-  complete: Would allow better progress notification ("upload in progress, 10% received") and probably make (network) debugging easier, but is a bit more complex on the code side.